buddhist-uni/buddhist-uni.github.io/_courses/buddhism/renunciation.md

 ## Assigned Readings

 {% include content_blurb.html category="monographs" slug="biography-of-shakyamuni_hsing-yun" blurb="
-We continue with Chapters 32–36 on how the Buddha's community grew under his leadership.
+We continue with Chapters 32–36, on how the Buddha's community grew under his leadership.
 " %}
 {% include content_blurb.html category="monographs" slug="being-nobody-going-nowhere_khema" blurb='
-Chapter 6: "The Five Hindrances" introduces us to the primary obstacles to mental clarity in our meditation (and life).
+Chapter 6: "The Five Hindrances" introduces us to the primary obstacles to mental clarity in our meditation (and in life).
 ' %}
 {% include content_blurb.html category="booklets" slug="noble-eightfold-path_bodhi" blurb='
-Feel free to skip Chapter 4 on Buddhist Ethics (which we discussed already in [lesson 7](/courses/buddhism/the-path)) but Chapter 5 is our main reading for this module, introducing "Right Effort" ' %}
+Feel free to skip Chapter 4 on Buddhist Ethics, which we discussed already in [lesson 7](/courses/buddhism/the-path).
+Chapter 5 is our main reading for this module, introducing "Right Effort."
+' %}

 ## Lecture